lakshaydulani/typescript-summary/README.md

 ###Union of Types

-There are situations in which a function can accept a parameter which can be of multiple type of data type.
+There are situations in which a function can accept a parameter which can be of different type of data type.

-Using Union, you can set a restriction for a function to accept a parameter of given data types.
+Using Union, you can set a restriction for a function to accept a parameter of given range of data types.

 ```
 function alertGender(gender: boolean | string){